Oct 29, 2021

 4. Take independent factors into account

-To make your calculation complete, don't forget to also take into account factors that are beyond your control, but have an impact on your costs or the attractiveness of your offer in the eyes of customers.
+To make your calculation complete, don’t forget to also take into account factors that are beyond your control, but have an impact on your costs or the attractiveness of your offer in the eyes of clients.

 These factors include, first and foremost, inflation, i.e. rising prices that drive spending ever higher.
-The second important issue is the competition, whose actions are worth monitoring in order to constantly keep your offer at the highest possible level.
+The second important issue is the competition, whose actions are worth monitoring, in order to constantly keep your offer at the highest possible level.

 Should raising prices be feared?

 Using realistic prices means that the salon can not only earn more, but is also seen as more professional and trustworthy.
-In addition, higher prices mean more money for further training, new equipment and cosmetics for the practice, which translates into even better service and customer satisfaction.
+In addition, higher prices mean more money for further training, new equipment and cosmetics for the practice, which translates into even better service and client satisfaction.

 How to present prices in the salon?